Wall Street takes a pause as Tesla falls and Delta flies

 NEW YORK (AP) — Wall Street is taking a pause on Thursday as U.S. stocks and even the price of gold pull back from record highs following their torrid runs.

 The S&P 500 slipped 0.2%, coming off its latest all-time high and its eighth gain in the last nine days.
-The Dow Jones Industrial Average was down 160 points, or 0.3%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The Dow Jones Industrial Average was down 145 points, or 0.3%, as of noon Eastern time, and the Nasdaq composite was 0.2% lower.

 Gold also fell following its stellar rally this year, while Treasury yields held relatively steady in the bond market.
 They’re taking a moment following big runs driven in large part by expectations that the Federal Reserve will cut interest rates to support the economy.

-Dell Technologies fell 3.8% for one of the market’s bigger losses, but that gave back only some of its surge since it talked up its AI growth opportunities earlier in the week.
+Dell Technologies sank 5% for one of the market’s bigger losses, but that only trimmed its surge since talking up its AI growth opportunities earlier in the week.
+It's still up 11% for the week so far.

 Such reports from companies are taking on more significance, offering windows into the strength of the economy.
 That’s because the U.S. government’s shutdown is delaying reports that would clearly show how the overall economy is doing.
 This is the second week where the U.S. government has not published its update on unemployment claims, for example, a report that usually guides Wall Street’s trading each Thursday.

-PepsiCo added 2.4% after it delivered a better profit for the latest quarter than analysts expected, saying momentum improved for its drinks business in North America.
+PepsiCo rose 2.1% after it delivered a better profit for the latest quarter than analysts expected, saying momentum improved for its drinks business in North America.
 Delivering bigger profits is one of two ways that companies can make their stock prices look less expensive following their big rallies.
 The other is if their stock prices fall.

 Japan’s Nikkei 225 jumped 1.8% for another one of the world’s bigger moves.
 Technology giant SoftBank Group surged 11.4% after it announced a $5.4 billion deal to acquire the robotics unit of Swiss engineering firm ABB.